tomaszkrym/opereon-website/content/docs/overview.md

 organization, like operational cost and/or risk reductions.
 On the other hand, the introduction of any solution for IT automation will incur added cost of it's implementation within the organization.

-We thrive to provide and maintain our own *open-source* solution for IT automation, which we have designed and implemented because we could not find an existing solution for our IT automation needs that would check all of our boxes.
-In the following part we will present our product and discuss its features in comparison to the existing popular solutions for IT automation.
+We thrive to provide and maintain our own *open-source* solution for *IT automation*, which we have designed and implemented because we could not find an existing solution for our needs that would check all of the boxes.
+In the following part we will present our product and discuss its features in comparison to the existing popular solutions.

 # What is Opereon?